Keratilwe-Creator/To-do-list/README.md

 Click the "Delete" button next to a task.
 A confirmation modal will appear asking if you are sure you want to delete the task.
 You can either confirm or cancel.
 Mark a task as completed:
 Click the checkbox next to a task to mark it as completed.
 The task will be struck through and grayed out.

+Technologies Used

+HTML5: Structure and content of the application.
+CSS3: Styling and design.
+JavaScript: For interactive functionality such as adding, editing, and deleting tasks.
+LocalStorage: For saving tasks persistently across sessions.